Keep Your Paint Fresh and Ready for Use.

 Jellied paint is always bad.
 This is a sign that the paint has gone from liquid to something else entirely.
 Anything less than a shiny liquid needs to be tossed.

-• Before you seal the gallon, place plastic wrap under the lid before you seal it.
-Use a rbber mallet to hammer the lid down.
+- Before you seal the gallon, place plastic wrap under the lid before you seal it.
+Use a rubber mallet to hammer the lid down.
 Try not to dent the can.